juju/juju/docs/user/cli/add-k8s.md

 Region is strictly necessary only when adding a k8s cluster to a JAAS controller.
 When using a standalone Juju controller, usually just --cloud is required.

-Once Juju is aware of the underlying cloud type, it looks for a suitably configured storage class to provide operator and workload storage.
-If none is found, use of the --storage option is required so that Juju will create a storage class with the specified name.
+Once Juju is aware of the underlying cloud type, it looks for a suitably configured storage class to provide workload storage.
+If none is found, use of the --storage option is required so that Juju will select (or create if not already present) a storage class with the specified name.

 If the cluster does not have a storage provisioning capability, use the --skip-storage option to add the cluster without any workload storage configured.